CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

 As shown in the figure below, under the guidance of knowledgeable people at Hyogo Prefecture and other government agencies, at research laboratories, and at outside companies, as well as with guidance from external consultants, we have moved forward with such activities in tandem with research institutes such as Japan Business Initiative for Biodiversity (JBIB).

-In accordance with its “Green Purchasing Policy” (formulated in 2000, revised in 2012), Osaka Gas has been cooperating with business partners to prioritize the procurement of eco-friendly goods and construction work, and this Policy was revised on April 1, 2012 to incorporate new provisions on consideration for biodiversity.
+In accordance with its “Green Purchasing Policy” (formulated in 2000, revised in 2012), Osaka Gas has been cooperating with business partners to prioritize the procurement of eco-friendly goods and construction work, and this policy was revised on April 1, 2012 to incorporate new provisions on biodiversity.
+Before the Daigas Group makes a new investment or launches a new development project, either in Japan or overseas, we always performs an environmental impact assessment at the planning stage when required to do so by law.
+We survey the water environment, flora and fauna on land, and the ecosystem, to assess impact and take necessary measures to ensure sustainability in society.

 Key Biodiversity Efforts in the Value Chain

 - * “NEXT 21”

 - The “NEXT 21” was constructed in October 1993 by Osaka Gas to propose an ideal neo-futuristic urban multiple-unit housing under the concept of “Achieving both comfortable and convenient life and energy-saving / environmental preservation.”
 The demonstration experiments were conducted in four phases over the past 25 years, with Osaka Gas's employees and their families residing in the housing.
 Each phase was designed to meet the theme suited to the times.
 Demonstrative experiments were conducted on a variety of themes, including energy saving for the entire building, its CO2 reductions, greenery restoration and environmental symbiosis in urban areas, ideal forms of residence that reflect diverse lifestyles, and product development.
 Also, many proposals and presentations that may lead to ideal multiple-unit housing in the future have been made at a time when the liberalization of the energy market has advanced.
 Some of the proposals have been commercialized.

 Organizational Chart of Biodiversity Efforts